MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/run-minimized-with-extended-execution.md

 You can check the [BackgroundExecutionManager](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.backgroundexecutionmanager.aspx) beforehand to determine the [BackgroundAccessStatus](https://msdn.microsoft.com/library/windows/apps/windows.applicationmodel.background.backgroundaccessstatus.aspx?f=255&MSPPError=-2147217396), which is the user setting that indicates whether your app can run in the background or not.
 To learn more about these user settings see [Background Activity and Energy Awareness](https://blogs.windows.com/buildingapps/2016/08/01/battery-awareness-and-background-activity/#XWK8mEgWD7JHvC10.97).

 The **ExtendedExecutionReason** indicates the operation your app is performing in the background.
 The **Description** string is a human-readable string that explains why your app needs to perform the operation.
+This string is not presented to the user, but may be made available in a future release of Windows.
 The **Revoked** event handler is required so that an extended execution session can halt gracefully if the user, or the system, decides that the app can no longer run in the background.

 ### Revoked